- Entertainment and Media»

 Jugulator: A Song By Song Review #1-5

 - Jugulator-the title track for the album starts out with some melodic riffing before transitioning into a heavy song.
+But before that, there are some noises that sound like garbage is being cleaned up.
+Slowly the song builds up before it becomes very heavy and Tim Owens really shows that he belongs in this band.
 The song is about a creature that will do anything to kill its prey.
 If this song is any indication, it is a preview of what the listener is about to hear.

 - Dead Meat-this groovy song is about someone that will not be scared to face his fate, whatever may happen to him.
 Even if he defies the opposition, even in death he will feel that he has gotten some kind of victory.